-When your furry little buddy’s kidneys and urinary tract are functioning as per factory specifications there will only be tiny amounts of protein in its blood.
+When your furry little buddy’s kidneys and urinary tract are functioning as per factory specifications there will only be tiny amounts of protein in their urine.

 This increased concentration of blood protein is a condition known as proteinuria.